Ziyad-Benomar/User-scheduling-in-5G-MCKP/README.md

 THE CODE ####################################################################
+The code is written in Java. read the following to run it.

 Modeling classes-------------------------------------------------------------
 We recommand you to have a quick look on the classes Instance and Solution.
 #) An object of the class instance is created using the path to a test file,